-While there were rumours that Save the World would eventually become ‘free to play’, Epic Games chose to stick to ‘pay to play‘ model when it dropped the early access label on 30th June 2020.
+While there were rumours that Save the World would eventually become ‘Free to Play’, Epic Games chose to stick to the ‘Pay to Play‘ model when it dropped the early access label on 30th June 2020.

 At the time of Launch, Fortnite Creative’s access was limited to players who had purchased a Battle Pass.

 After a week, Fortnite creative was opened up to everyone for free, giving players the power to design customized islands.

 In March 2020, Fortnite announced that players could submit islands created by them to Fortnite, which would be reviewed and featured in the game if selected.

 In the submission guidelines, Epic Games mentioned, “Epic has the right to make use of anything you submit to us for any purpose, including for commercial purposes, without any compensation or notification to, or permission from, you.”

 To us, it seems like Fortnite could either make these featured islands paid to access or use them in any other way to compensate for keeping the game free to play

 Fortnite’s popularity is such that not only do people play the game, but they also watch players playing for hours at a stretch, on Twitch as well as YouTube